Vipilal/Vipilal/README.md

 - 🎓 Currently studying Bachelor of Computer Applications at Graphic Era (deemed to be unversity), Dehradun.
 - 🌱 I’m learning backend development, currently focusing on  Node.js, Express, and PostgreSQL and python and ml.
-- 💼 Building my startup, Movie Bulls, a movie investment platform
 - 🗣️ I enjoy debating, open-source contributions ,startups and finance.

-My Projects

- Movie Bulls 🎬
-A platform that lets users invest in movies, supporting emerging content creators and bringing innovative projects to life.

-Other Noteworthy Projects
-- Health insurance cost prediction using deep learning : currently doing this project under the guidance of professor Ms. Vandana Rawat.

  Skills